 Dig your feet into the sand.

 Rockport Beach is seriously one of a kind and a great spot to stop by on your trip to Rockport.
-Rockport Beach is labeled as Texas’ First Blue Wave beach which simply means that they are on top of littering and do not allow dogs or glass containers on the beach.
+Rockport Beach is labeled as Texas’ First Blue Wave beach which simply means that they are on top of littering and do not allow dogs or glass containers on the beach, and it’s one of the best Texas beaches to visit.

 In order to enjoy Rockport Beach, you pay 5 dollars for a day pass and you can enjoy the entire day.